arbox/ruby-style-guide/README-enUS.md

     Avoid the use of parallel assignment for defining variables.
 Parallel assignment is allowed when it is the return of a method call, used with the splat operator, or when used to swap variable assignment.
 Parallel assignment is less readable than separate assignment.
-It is also slightly slower than separate assignment.
 <sup>[[link](#parallel-assignment)]</sup>

   ```Ruby